-Because volunteers of the Anza Trail work in distant locations from NPS offices where immediate access to US Department of Labor forms is not possible, Injury Reporting Kits have been created and distributed to all Trail chapters and affiliate groups.
-It is strongly recommended that volunteers review the materials in these kits before their use is required, that the kits be made available to volunteers in all work activities, and that volunteers be advised on the location of the kits (i.e.: staged in a tool trailer, carried by a crew leader, etc.).
+Because volunteers of the Anza Trail work in distant locations from NPS offices where immediate access to US Department of Labor forms is not possible, Injury Reporting Kits were created.
+It is strongly recommended that volunteers review the materials in these kits before their use is required, that the kits be made available to volunteers in all work activities, and that volunteers be advised on the location of the kits within a work area (i.e.: staged in a tool trailer, carried by a crew leader, etc.).
 Each kit was initially set up to process up to three separate injury incidents.
 If your chapter received five kits, you have adequate resources to process 15 injuries, and so on.
 Replacement materials or addition kits are available from the ATCA Trail Boss.